Level of Study

 Forms of Assessment

-Final exam, oral, 45 minutes.
-Counts 80 % of the final grade and must be passed.
-No auxiliary material allowed for the exam.
+- Final exam, oral, 45 minutes.
+Counts 60 % of the final grade and must be passed.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.